The pastor or church staff member or the chairman of a committee or a church officer has overstayed his/her welcome.

 “This is my job and not yours.
 So don’t try to take it from me.”

-A minister told me how the pastor’s secretary was misbehaving during this time they have no preacher.
+A staff minister told me how the pastor’s secretary was misbehaving during the time they were without a pastor.
 “She refuses to help any of the other secretaries.
 She says it’s not her job.”

 Bad, bad attitude.
 If she cannot change that and do it quickly, she’s history.